IllinoisGraphBenchmark/IGB-Datasets/README.md

   <img width='80%' src='https://github.com/IllinoisGraphBenchmark/IGB260M-Datasets/blob/main/igbbaseline.png' />
 </p>

-We aim to improve these baselines by testing out more hyperparameters.
+We aim to improve these baselines by testing out more hyperparameters. *Models have been trained for 3 epochs with suboptimal hyperparameters on these datasets.

 ### (4) Multi-GPU Runs